lancelote/practices_of_the_python_pro/README.md

 # practices_of_the_python_pro

-Code samples from [Practices of the Python Pro][1] book by Dane Hillard
+My experiments with code samples from [Practices of the Python Pro][1] book by Dane Hillard

 ## TOC